mohammadtavakoli78/BEAM/README.md

 9. **Summarization**: Assesses the ability to abstract and compress dialogue content
 10. **Temporal Reasoning**: Tests reasoning about explicit and implicit time relations

+## ⚙️ LIGHT Framework

+**LIGHT** is a **cognitively inspired memory-augmented framework** designed to enhance long-term memory in large language models.

+It draws inspiration from human memory systems and integrates **three complementary components** that work together during inference:

+1. **Episodic Memory** – A long-term memory index that retrieves relevant information across extended contexts.
+2. **Working Memory** – A short-term buffer that retains the most recent dialogue turns, enabling continuity and contextual relevance.
+3. **Scratchpad** – An iteratively compressed semantic layer that tracks salient facts, user instructions, and contextual updates after each turn.

+At inference time, LIGHT retrieves and integrates information from all three memory systems, enabling the model to produce **more grounded, coherent, and contextually consistent responses** even in conversations spanning millions of tokens.

+### 🔬 Evaluation Results
+LIGHT demonstrates consistent improvements across all evaluated models on the BEAM benchmark, achieving **3.5%–12.7% higher accuracy** on probing questions compared to the strongest baselines.
+An ablation study confirms that each component—episodic retrieval, working memory, and scratchpad—contributes complementary benefits to overall performance.

+### 🧩 How to Use LIGHT
+The detailed implementation of each memory component—episodic memory, working memory, and scratchpad—can be found in:
+`
+src/answer_probing_questions/light.py
+`

 ## 📦 Dataset Access and Download

 The BEAM dataset is publicly available on the [Hugging Face Hub](https://huggingface.co/datasets/Mohammadta/BEAM) and also included within this repository.